 • Use of personal information to administer, review and keep an internal record of the people we work with;

-• Where you have signed up with us for a charity place for a third party event, (for example a sponsored event not organised by Priscilla Bacon Hospice), sharing personal information with the third party event organiser so they can administer the event.
+• Where you have signed up with us for a charity place for a third party event, (for example a sponsored event not organised by the Priscilla Bacon Hospice Charity), sharing personal information with the third party event organiser so they can administer the event.

 Note that we may process your personal data for more than one lawful ground, depending on the specific purpose for which we are using your data.
 Please contact us if you need details about the specific legal ground we are relying on to process your personal data.

 We only rely on legitimate interests where we consider that any potential impact on you (positive and negative), how intrusive it is from a privacy perspective and your rights under data protection laws do not override our (or others’) interests in us using your information in this way.

 When we use sensitive personal information (please see the section above headed “What information do we collect about you?”), we require an additional legal basis to do so under data protection laws, so will either do so on the basis of your explicit consent or another route available to us at law for using this type of information (for example if you have made the information manifestly public, we need to process it for employment, social security or social protection law purposes, your vital interests, or, in some cases, if it is in the public interest for us to do so).